xulfus/camelarius/README.md

   ((make-producer context) "seda:source" "body"))
 ```

 See the tests for more examples.
+Also some stuff in the wiki.